Other student grants

 For more information about the study grant, see the news item ‘Lutfia Rabbani Foundation and LUF set up new international scholarship.’
 The Lutfia Rabbani Foundation is responsible for selecting students for the grant.
 See the Luftia Rabbani website for the terms and conditions.
 If you have any questions, please contact CWB@LUF.leidenuniv.nl.

-This incentive is intended to support initiatives that can build bridges between students and staff from different cultures within a cosmopolitan academic community.
+The Van Bergen Fund supports student initiatives to build bridges between students from different cultures within a cosmopolitan academic community.

 The aim of the Dr Charles de Monchy fund is to support the Willem-Alexander Children’s Hospital (WAKZ) in Leiden, in part by awarding travel grants to PhD candidates and students to attend conferences outside the Netherlands or to do a period of study abroad or an overseas internship.